-The rehabilitation of the substation concerns the construction of the new 110kV outdoor switchyard, the replacement of the indoor MT 30kV Switchgear as well as the Protection,

-Control and Command system.
+The rehabilitation of the substation concerns the construction of the new 110kV outdoor switchyard, the replacement of the indoor MT 30kV Switchgear as well as the Protection, Control and Command system.
 The existing substation is a T-off substation with one transformer bay.
-The new substation must be designed with three 110kV Incomer Line Bays and one 110kV Transformer bay to allow the connection of NYABARONGO II Hydro-power plant on 110kV network.
+The new substation must be designed with three 110kV Incomer in Bays and one 110kV Transformer bay to allow the connection of NYABARONGO II Hydro-power plant on 110kV network.
+During the field visit, it was observed that there will be no resettlement or loss of permanent structures either from the rehabilitation of the substation at Rulindo or the construction of the distribution interest by Nyabara and Gatuna.